CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks

 \subsection{Ablation Study}

-The proposed \model method consists of three carefully designed modules, including temporal contrast (TC), structural contrast (SC), and evolution information enhanced (EIE) fine-tuning.
-To shed light on the effectiveness of these modules, we conduct ablation studies on the variants of \model.
-As shown in Figure \ref{fig:ablation}, we report the results of \model without temporal contrast (w/o TC), without structural contrast (w/o SC), and without the evolution information enhanced fine-tuning (w/o EIE) of the Amazon Review dataset under the \textit{time+field transfer} setting.
+The proposed \model method consists of three key carefully designed modules, including temporal contrast (TC), structural contrast (SC), and evolution information enhanced (EIE) fine-tuning. {To shed light on the effectiveness of these modules, we conduct ablation studies on the variants of \model on both dynamic link prediction datasets (Beauty and Luxury) and dynamic node classification datasets (Wikipedia and Reddit).} As shown in Figure \ref{fig:ablation}, we report the results of \model without temporal contrast (w/o TC), without structural contrast (w/o SC), and without the evolution information enhanced fine-tuning (w/o EIE) of the Amazon Review dataset under the \textit{time+field transfer} setting.

-In general, we have the following findings: (i) \textit{The performance of \model variants without TC, SC, or EIE is significantly worse than the \model}, which indicates the effectiveness of all three modules of the proposed \model method. (ii) The performance of \model w/o TC drops more than w/o SC on the Beauty field, indicating that temporal contrast provides more meaningful information for pre-training in this case.
-While the observation is just the opposite on the Luxury field.
-It suggests that different dynamic graphs have different emphases on temporal evolution information and structural evolution information, so it is meaningful for the \model to adopt both temporal and structural contrast collaboratively.
+In general, we have the following findings: {(i) \textit{The performance of \model is significantly superior to the \model variants without TC, SC, or EIE in general} (w/o EIE achieve the better result on Reddit), which indicates the effectiveness of all three modules of the proposed \model method. (ii) Different datasets have different preferences for temporal and structural patterns.
+The performance of \model w/o TC drops more than w/o SC on the Beauty field, indicating that temporal contrast provides more meaningful information for pre-training in this case.
+While the observation is just the opposite on the Luxury, Wikipedia, and Reddit fields.
+It suggests that different dynamic graphs have different emphases on temporal evolution information and structural evolution information, so it is meaningful for the \model to adopt both temporal and structural contrast collaboratively.}